-The CVM is part of a system that allows us to reach and better serve all regions of the state and is a true strength within this proposal.
-The proposal allows for partnerships that meet specific regional needs.
+The CVM is part of the Texas A&M University System that allows us to reach and better serve all regions of the state and is a true strength within this initiative.
+The TVMC network allows for partnerships that meet specific regional needs.
 We have been building a quality program for the past 100 years, and are entering our second century.
 We have a proven record of training the very best veterinarians in the world.